-- Nutrition information for this recipe was calculated without the food coloring or the sprinkles.
+- Nutritional Information: Information for this recipe was calculated without the food coloring or the sprinkles.

-- This cookie dough is sticky.
+- This Dough Will Be Sticky: This cookie dough is sticky, which is why we have to chill it in the fridge.
 I find that it’s helpful to use a lightly greased glass (with coconut oil or butter) to lightly flatten each dough ball.

-- Instead of scooping out the dough, after chilling you can roll this dough out on a floured surface and use cookie cutters to stamp out cookie shapes.
+- If You Prefer to Roll Out and Stamp Out the Dough: Instead of scooping out the dough, after chilling you can roll this dough out on a floured surface and use cookie cutters to stamp out cookie shapes.

 - Storage: Store these cookies in an airtight container at room temperature for up to 1 week.
 Let the frosting harden before stacking or storing these cookies.